Ugenteraan/Masked-AutoEncoder-PyTorch/README.md

 ## Acknowledgement
 I extend my sincere gratitude to [Beneufit, Inc.](https://beneufit.com/) for their generous funding and support.
 Their commitment to innovation made this project possible and has been a source of inspiration for me.
 Thank you, [Beneufit, Inc.](https://beneufit.com/), for your invaluable contribution.

+## Future Works

+I will further continue the experiments with other computer vision tasks such as object localization and pose estimations with the same trained weights.
+The objective here is to investigate whether or not that MAE is useful for various different computer vision tasks other than classification.

 ## License